 It seems even worms like a bit of coffee now and then.
 Just don't give them more than one cup per week and don't give them that full cup all at once; instead, divide it up over the course of several days.
 Worms can't handle excessive acidity, so resist the temptation to add more.

-As the organisms in the ground slowly break down the coffee grounds, it adds nitrogen to the soil and improves the overall soil structure.
+As the organisms in the ground slowly break down the coffee grounds, they add nitrogen to the soil and improve its overall structure.
 Earthworms also help work the grounds into the soil, further improving its texture.
-A thin layer of coffee grounds not only improves the soil, the abrasive, sharp edges and coffee's natural acidity combine to make a good slug barrier.
+A thin layer of coffee grounds not only benefits the soil, the abrasive, sharp edges and coffee's natural acidity combine to make a good slug barrier.
 In fact, research suggests that caffeine is toxic to slugs, making it a double whammy.
-I use them around my Hosta plants.
+Don't add a thick layer of coffee grounds, because they will compact and form a solid crust that won't allow air or water through.
+No more than an inch of grounds will do the trick.

-- Liquid Fertilizer - Steep 2 cups of grounds in a 5-gallon bucket, for 6 - 12 hours.
-Use to water and foliar feed your plants.
-The benefits of foliar feeding are the subject of much debate, but as always, let your plants be your guide.
-If they do not appear to be doing well after feeding, stop feeding.
 Making a liquid fertilizer from steeping the used grounds is not quite the same as using leftover coffee to water your plants.
 Leftover coffee is more acidic and has other compounds in it that are removed from the grounds.
-Some acid-loving plants enjoy the occasional watering with coffee, but they take their coffee black.
-Skip the sugar and cream.
+Some acid-loving plants enjoy the occasional watering with coffee, but they take their coffee black––skip the sugar and cream.